-Arts education goal(s) for the upcoming year are described in detail and are included in an active district plan such as the Strategic Plan for Arts Education or the Local Control Accountability Plan.
+Arts education goal(s) for the upcoming year are described in detail and are included in an active district plan such as the Strategic Plan for Arts Education or the Local Control Accountability Plan and align with the Arts Ed Blueprint.
 All district plan(s) are clearly cited.
 There is a compelling justification of why this is the right time to focus on this aspect of the district's arts plan, how this project builds upon past successes, and how it moves the district towards providing arts education for all students - and particularly those who have been historically and systematically excluded or precluded.
-It is clear how the project will initiate or expand arts education in the district, or how it will preserve students' access to arts instruction during the recovery period of the COVID-19 pandemic.
+It is clear how the project will initiate or expand arts education in the district.
 The proposed project is clearly aimed at generating resources, practices, skills, or knowledge that will be sustained beyond the term of the grant.